Computer Booting Process

 The Computer Booting Process is the sequence of operations a computer performs when it is powered on or restarted.
 This process prepares the system hardware, checks system components, loads essential instructions, and finally starts the Operating System (OS).

-In simple words, booting means starting a computer and making it ready for use.
+In simple words, the booting process means starting a computer and making it ready for use.

 Every time a user switches on a computer, it goes through multiple internal steps before the desktop finally appears.
 These internal steps involve hardware testing, firmware initialization, and OS loading.